hoangduytran/blender-manual/manual/render/workbench/lighting.rst

 .. _bpy.types.View3DShading.light:

 :Flat:
-   Objects are "shaded" in a flat color, without any hilights or shadows.
+   Objects are "shaded" in a flat color, without any highlights or shadows.

 :Studio:
    Use a predefined studio lighting setup, such as a key light